LIVE: Tigers-Astros AL Wild Card Series Game 1 (ABC)

 Tigers: Javier Báez is out for the season following right hip surgery in August.

-Astros: Alvarez (sprained right knee) will be a topic to watch as the playoffs start.
-McCormick broke a bone in his right hand two weeks ago and should be ready for the Wild Card Series.
+Astros: Alvarez (sprained right knee) cracked the lineup for Game 1, but will obviously still be worth monitoring.
+McCormick broke a bone in his right hand two weeks ago but is ready for the Wild Card Series and is on the roster.
 Reliever Tayler Scott (thoracic spine strain), a key bullpen arm for much of the season, is eligible to come off the IL for Game 3.

 Who’s hot, who’s not?